Forest Bathing Guide Training

 |07 September 2022|

 The self-guided activities, carried out during free hours, last 2-3 h.
 Equivalent schedules in other locations should be checked for each date using a time zone converter, here.

 TRAINING & MENTORED PRACTICE (12 WEEKS)

-1. Training: home-based, through live online classes, sessions and discussions (videoconference) with a mentor, in a group.
+1. Training: home-based, through live online classes, sessions and discussions (videoconference) with a trainer or professor, in a group.
 The 6 teaching sessions are held every two weeks on Saturdays (13 h in total), with the following schedule:

 |17 September 2022||UK, Ireland, Portugal: 4 pm – 6 pm (16:00–18:00)|

 Athens, Sofia, Helsinki: 6 pm – 8 pm